devkarim/red-discord/README.md

 ## Overview

-RED is a very narcissist discord bot that only obeys only his founders and automates a few important daily tasks.
+RED is a very narcissist discord bot that only obeys his founders and automates a few important daily tasks.
 The bot is listed private only to his founder (me 😀) for now meaning you can't invite it to your server yet.

 ## Features